DataFEWSion Graduate Traineeship Handbook

 NSF Requirements and Evaluations

-The National Science Foundation (NSF) goals are to monitor the program through a comprehensive performance assessment and project evaluation plan.
-The evaluation is built around project goals and designed to assess effectiveness and impact and provide indicators for corrective action to enhance outcomes.
-Therefore, various short surveys will be conducted throughout the year and used to adjust programming.
+The National Science Foundation (NSF) monitors the program through a comprehensive performance assessment and project evaluation plan.
+The evaluation plan was built around project goals and designed to assess effectiveness and impact and provide indicators for corrective action to enhance outcomes.
+Therefore, throughout the year, various short surveys will be conducted and used to adjust programming.
 Of course, you are always welcome to make suggestions.

 NSF Acknowledgement Guidelines

 If papers that you publish or presentations that you give at conferences feature research that you conducted, in part or in full, while supported by the NSF NRT DataFEWSion Traineeship program, it is crucial to credit the National Science Foundation.
 Even if the NSF award did not provide direct financial support for the execution of your research (e.g., costs of fieldwork or lab analyses), the stipend provided support for your time while completing your work and, therefore, should be acknowledged.
-See appendix 6: NSF Acknowledgement Guidelines for more details https://datafewsion.iastate.edu/nsf-acknowledgement-grant-number/
+See appendix 2: NSF Acknowledgement Guidelines for more details https://datafewsion.iastate.edu/nsf-acknowledgement-grant-number/.
+There is also a link in Canvas.

 Annual Progress Report